rdfostrich/article-jws2018-ostrich/content/evaluation.md

 using the BEAR-A dataset for ten versions.
 We did the same for BEAR-B with the daily and hourly dataset.
 After that, we evaluated OSTRICH for the same queries and datasets.
+We were not able to extend this benchmark with other similar systems such as X-RDF-3X, RDF-TX and Dydra, because the source code of systems was either not publicly available, or the system would require additional implementation work to support the required query interfaces.

 Additionally, we evaluated the ingestion rates and storage sizes for all approaches.
 Furthermore, we compared the ingestion rate for the two different ingestion algorithms of OSTRICH.
-The batch-based algorithm ran out of memory for larger amounts of versions, so we used the streaming-based algorithm for all further evaluations.
+The batch-based algorithm expectedly ran out of memory for larger amounts of versions, so we used the streaming-based algorithm for all further evaluations.

 Finally, we evaluated the offset capabilities of OSTRICH